oatlog/oatlog/doc/report/main.typ

 We have shown that it is possible for an e-graph engine to be significantly faster than egglog, at least on small e-graphs, while still using fundamentally the same algorithms.

-There are still many ways in which oatlog could be improved, from merging relations and better scheduling to more standard database improvements in the form of better indexes and query planning.
+There are still many ways in which Oatlog could be improved, from merging relations and better scheduling to more standard database improvements in the form of better indexes and query planning.

 /*
 === Magic sets
-#TODO[Since oatlog/egglog is a superset of Datalog, this should be possible, right?]
+#TODO[Since Oatlog/egglog is a superset of Datalog, this should be possible, right?]

 #TODO[we have not done this though, and it's unclear if it is useful, I guess rules can have a :magic annotation?]